 Are we aware of the consequences of new government measures?
 And to what extent are we willing to accept restrictions to our long-cherished freedom in exchange for more certainty and safety?

 An evening with Quirine Eijkman, senior-researcher and lecturer at the University of Leiden on the subject of the (side)effects of security measures for the rule of law and human rights.
-The Politics Café will be led by Victor Vlam.
+The Politics Café was led by Victor Vlam.

 Location: ProDemos, Hofweg 1a, The Hague